garlicy/COMS-309/readme.md

   * Using MVC model
   * User puts data, service fetches it, conveys it to the database

+## Web Sockets
+ * To create chatting/gaming rooms for players
+ * Players are connected themselves not by creating rooms in the server

 ## MySQL
   * Save the data from user via server
   * Save pre-made games for sample (e.g. War, Poker)